TwoTau/lucas-kanade/examples/lucas-kanade/index.md

 It should be nated that some of the techniques mentioned so far can be combined because they concern orthogonal aspects of the image registration problem.
 Hill climbing and exhaustive search concern only the order in which the algorithm searches for the best match, and SSDA specifies only the method used to calculate (an estimate of) the difference function.
 Thus for example, one could use the SSDA technique with either hill climbing or exhaustive search, in addition a coarse-fine strategy may be adopted.

 The algorithm we present specifies the order in which to search the space of possible $@h$'s.
 In particular, our technique starts with an initial estimate of $@h$, and it uses the spatial intensity gradient at each point of the image to modify the current estimate of $@h$ to obtain an $@h$ which yields a better match.
 This process is repeated in a kind of Newton-Raphson iteration.
 If the iteration converses, it will do so in $O(@M^2 \log @N)$ steps on the average.
-This registration technique can be combined with a coarse-fine strategy,since is requires an initial estimate of the approximate disparity $h$.
+This registration technique can be combined with a coarse-fine strategy,since is requires an initial estimate of the approximate disparity $@h$.

 # The registration algorithm {#sec4}